EurousZhao/Group-1/README.md

 Our working is shown in our own directories.

-Topics to look into:
+Topics we looked into:
 - Andre: LSTM
 - Ewan: MLP
 - Jiaqi: CNN
-- Arun: Stacking?
+- Arun: Stacked NN

-Performance metrics:
-- mean square error (RMSE);
-- mean absolute error (MAE);
-- mean absolute percentage error (MAPE)